 I work in a variety of ways to spread the good news about foreign languages and literatures – as project manager, editor, translator and lecturer.
-I’m particularly committed to promoting languages at school level and to widening participation at university level, and I’m interested in the role that translation and foreign literatures can play in that endeavour.
-I run three organisations: the Stephen Spender Trust, New Books in German, and the Translation Exchange at The Queen’s College Oxford.
+I’m particularly committed to promoting languages at school level and to widening participation at university level, and I’m interested in the role that translation and literature can play in that endeavour.
+I run two organisations: the Stephen Spender Trust, and the Translation Exchange at The Queen’s College Oxford.

 See the Projects page for information about each of these roles.

-I recently published a report on undergraduate participation in MFL outreach, and how literature can be used in the MFL classroom, with funding from the German Embassy in London.
+I recently published a Undergraduate Participation in German Outreach – Charlotte Ryland, with funding from the German Embassy in London.

-This year I’ve set up a ‘translation outreach centre’ at The Queen’s College, Oxford.
+In autumn 2018 I set up the Queen’s College Translation Exchange.
 This fulfils another dream – bringing together my experience of and contacts in the worlds of literary translation and academia, in order to support MFL teaching in schools and raise aspiration amongst young language-learners.

 In February 2018 I took part in the ‘Brecht-Tage’ in Berlin, speaking about my translation for Brecht and the Writer’s Workshop (see above).
 This was a fitting end to four wonderful years as Postdoctoral Researcher on the Writing Brecht project.